Catalog Description

 Course Student Learning Outcomes

-• CSLO #3: Comparatively describe and analyze examples of how people in different places know, perceive, become, interact, organize and live in different ways.
+• CSLO #3: Describe and analyze examples, both at home and abroad, of how people perceive the world around them, how we learn, become, interact, organize, and live in different ways.

 Effective Term